svillalobosaliste/bayesian_repository/README.md

 # research_repository.

-Repository for the Assignment of Bayesian Statistics.
+Repository for the Assignment of Bayesian Statistics (2022).
 Utrecht University - Methodology and Statistics.
-2022.

 It contains 3 files:
 1- Villalobos.pdf: report to be graded.